viniciustavanoferreira/powerbi-docs.pt-br/powerbi-docs/collaborate-share/service-upgrade-workspaces.md

 ## <a name="other-new-workspace-features"></a>Outros novos recursos do workspace

 A nova experiência do workspace tem recursos que os workspaces clássicos não têm.
 Uma diferença é a capacidade de definir uma lista de contatos diferente dos administradores ou proprietários do workspace.
-Uma semelhança é que ele ainda está conectado à biblioteca de documentos do SharePoint do grupo do Office 365.
+Uma semelhança é que ele ainda está conectado à biblioteca de documentos do SharePoint do grupo do Microsoft 365.

 ### <a name="modify-the-contact-list"></a>Modificar a lista de contatos